Current issue

 Vancouver

-Fascia, rich in water, plays a crucial role in maintaining bodily function and life.
+Fascia plays a crucial role in maintaining bodily function and life.
 It transmits mechanical stresses faster than muscles.
-This review aims to evaluate the effectiveness of Remote Myofascial Intervention (RMI) based on Randomized Controlled Trials (RCT) concerning Range of Motion (ROM), pain, and function.
-Material and methods A systematic search was conducted in PubMed, Google Scholar, Scopus, and Web of Science until September 2024.
+This paper reviews recent randomized controlled trials (RCTs) concerning range of motion (ROM), pain and function with the aim of evaluating the effectiveness of remote myofascial intervention (RMI).
+Material and methods: A systematic search was conducted in PubMed, Google Scholar, Scopus, and Web of Science until September 2024.
 Studies were screened using PRISMA guidelines.
-Data extracted included sample size, participant age, intervention types, treatment areas, outcome measures, and results.
-Results Nineteen RCTs and cross-over trials met the inclusion criteria.
+Data extracted included sample size, participant age, intervention type, treatment area, outcome measure and results.
+Results: Nineteen RCTs and cross-over trials met the inclusion criteria.
 Study quality was assessed using PEDro scores.
-Intervention durations ranged from 30 seconds to 4 minutes across 1–3 sets, with evaluations conducted from pre-test to up to four weeks post-test.
+Intervention durations ranged from 30 seconds to four minutes across one to three sets, with evaluations conducted from pre-test to up to four weeks post-test.
 Variables measured included ROM, Pain Pressure Threshold (PPT), tissue elasticity, and interceptive sensitivity.
 The review was registered in PROSPERO (CRD42024589547).
-Conclusions RMI appears effective in improving flexibility and pain, but optimal implementation remains uncertain.
-Most studies highlight the role of viscoelastic properties and neural receptor stimulation in force transmission through myofascial chains, though their relative contributions remain unclear.
-Further research is needed to assess RMI’s impact on musculoskeletal conditions, exploring a broader range of outcome variables. keywords:
+Conclusions: RMI appears effective for improving flexibility and pain, but optimal implementation remains uncertain.
+Most studies highlight the role of viscoelastic properties and neural receptor stimulation in force transmission through myofascial chains; however, their relative contributions remain unclear.
+Further research is needed to assess the impact of RMI on musculoskeletal conditions, exploring a broader range of outcome variables. keywords:

 ![]() ![]() ![]() ![]() |